 Raising awareness

-Leukaemia Care works to raise awareness of leukaemia and related blood cancers so that more people recognise the signs and symptoms and seek medical advice earlier.
+Leukaemia Care works to raise awareness of leukaemia and related blood cancers.
+We want more people to recognise the signs and symptoms and seek medical advice earlier.

 How we support people

-Through our Spot Leukaemia campaign and other awareness activities, we work to ensure that more people recognise the possible signs of blood cancer and feel confident speaking to a GP or healthcare professional if something does not feel right.
+This is the focus of our Spot Leukaemia campaign and other awareness activities.
+We are working to ensure that more people recognise the possible signs of blood cancer.
+We want people to feel confident speaking to a GP or healthcare professional if something doesn't feel right

-Alongside public awareness campaigns, Leukaemia Care also works with healthcare professionals and partner organisations to improve understanding of blood cancer and support earlier diagnosis.
+Alongside public awareness campaigns, we also work with healthcare professionals and partner organisations.
+Together we aim to improve understanding of blood cancer and support earlier diagnosis.

-By increasing awareness of symptoms and improving understanding of blood cancer, this work helps more people recognise potential warning signs and seek medical advice sooner.
+Increasing awareness of symptoms and improving understanding of blood cancer helps more people recognise potential warning signs and seek medical advice sooner.

 Related Topics